 In 1947 Sam Campbell and a few close associates purchased the company.
 Under his ownership Sam continued to develop flow wrappers for vacuum packaging cheeses, meats and other products and received numerous patents for various other styles of horizontal flow wrappers.

 FMC Corporation acquired Hudson-Sharp in 1956.
 FMC's Packaging Systems Division continued to develop the flow wrapper product line with the introduction of inverted, dual lane, shrink and polyethylene wrappers in addition to related product feeding and handling equipment.
 During the 1960’s wrapping materials evolved with polypropylene replacing cellophane as the most widely used packaging material due to its lower cost, longer shelf life and lower melting point.

-The flow wrapper business has an impressive reputation for building high quality, rugged and dependable packaging equipment and providing exceptional spare parts and service support for the life of the equipment.
+The Campbell flow wrapper business has an impressive reputation for building custom high quality, rugged, and dependable packaging equipment and providing exceptional spare parts and service support for the life of the equipment.
 Campbell Wrapper Corporation continues to design and develop new products with that mind-set and integrates the latest electronic control technology available.
 Campbell also continues to develop machines to run recyclable content, paper, and other sustainable film structures.
-The organization is staffed with experienced personnel, most with continuous service dating back to the FMC era.
+The organization is staffed with experienced personnel, many with continuous service dating back to the FMC era.

 In 2021 Campbell completed a 35,000 square foot addition to the manufacturing facility, bringing the total space to over 95,000 square feet.
 In 2023 Campbell completed renovation of the office, R&D and demonstration areas of the facility.
 The business is located in in the upper Midwest region of the U.S. in De Pere, Wisconsin, a suburb of Green Bay.